-79. We define students as new entrants when they first generate a countable year of instance for a higher education course recognised for OfS funding purposes (see paragraphs 81 to 83) and have not been active at the same broad level (undergraduate or postgraduate) as a student of the same registering provider in either of the two previous academic years.
-See Annex C of the HESES22 guidance for further information.
+76. We define students as new entrants when they first generate a countable year of engagement for a higher education course recognised for OfS funding purposes (see paragraph 83) and have not been active at the same broad level (undergraduate or postgraduate) as a student of the same registering provider in either of the two previous academic years.
+See Annex C1 (further education and sixth form colleges and academies) or C2 (all other providers) of the HESES23 guidance for further information.